JeroenMols/R8PackageNameIssue/README.md

 # R8PackageNameIssue
-Reproduction project for R8 issue on Android issue tracker
+Reproduction project for R8 issue on Android issue tracker: https://issuetracker.google.com/u/0/issues/161227100

 ## Explanation
 R8 version `2.0.88` (the default one bundled with Android Gradle plugin 4.0.0) strips out the package names from classes of Android library projects when `minify` is enabled: